Loading...

 It is also possible to find the displacement vector using a position vs. time graph.

-On the contrary, distance is a quantity that is characterized only by a simple value, which is called scalar, and is path dependence.
+On the contrary, distance is a quantity that is characterized only by a simple value, which is called scalar, and is path-dependent.

 In general, the distance traveled and the magnitude of the displacement vector between the two points is not the same.